Have you been recently diagnosed HIV+?

 Well, The Eddystone Trust just might have the right group for you.

 All our groups are available to HIV+ people living in the Southwest and are currently held online, are facilitated, have guest speakers and are a safe space for a check in as well as the opportunity to meet with other people to share experiences of living well with HIV.

 Current Peer Support Sessions

-This is a mixed group and runs every Tuesday 18:45 – 20:45.
+This is a mixed group and runs every Tuesday, excluding the last Tuesday of the month from 18:45 – 20:45.
 We welcome HIV+ people, this is a group that offers a ‘Real Peer Support experience’, where you can meet and discuss Living Well with HIV.

 Positive Space for Positive Women